-The axle drive can be set to forward $\bigcirc$ , neutral or reverse $\bigcirc$ from the yellow rocker switch on the slave box or from the service terminal.
-When forward or reverse is selected, the directional control valve (item 1, fig 22) demands oil flow from the pump to provide the necessary flow required to match the harvester wheel speed to the tractor speed.
-When the flow matches, the pressure compensator within the pump maintains a constant pressure in the hydraulic system which is set on the external pressure control valve (item 2, fig 22) from the service terminal.
+The axle drive can be set to forward , neutral or reverse from the yellow rocker switch on the slave box or from the touch-screen.
+When forward or reverse is selected, the directional control valve (item 1, fig 22) mounted under the LH side of the machine, demands oil flow from the pump to provide the necessary flow required to match the harvester wheel speed to the tractor speed.
+When the flow matches, the pressure compensator within the pump maintains a constant pressure in the hydraulic system which is set on the external pressure control valve (item 2, fig 22) from the touch-screen terminal.
 This valve allows a low operating pressure to be set which is adjustable to give the required drive assistance for normal harvesting.
 Forward speed can be matched to the tractor by using the speed adjust on the service terminal.
-When the high pressure button $\bigcirc$ is pressed, the system operating pressure is increased to the setting of the main compensator within the pump.
+When the high pressure button spressed, the system operating pressure is increased to the setting of the main compensator within the pump.